jharini/booknotes/system-design/system-design-interview/chapter17/README.md

  * Slightly harder to implement as it requires us to build a tree
  * Supports fetching k-nearest neighbors instead of businesses within radius, which can be a good use-case for certain features
  * Grid size can be dynamically adjusted based on population density
  * Updating the index is more complicated than updating the geohash variant.
 All problems with updating and balancing trees are present when working with quad trees.
+Rebalancing is necessary if, for eg, a leaf node has no room for a new additon.
+A possible fix is to over allocate the ranges.

 # Step 3 - Design Deep Dive
 Let's dive deeper into some areas of the design.

 ## Scale the database
-The business table can be scaled by sharding it in case it doesn't fit in a single server instance.
+The business table can be scaled by sharding it by business ID (ensures load is evenly distributed among all the shards and operationally it is easy to maintain) in case it doesn't fit in a single server instance.

+Geospatial index table can use either geohash or quadtree.
+We use geohash because of its simplicity.
 The geohash table can be represented by two columns:
 ![geohash-table-example](images/geohash-table-example.png)
+We can either keep the business IDs as JSON or keep each business ID as a separate row.
+First option has a lot of edge cases and updating is a pain and needs locks, so second option is preferred and it doesn't need any locks when updating.

 We don't need to shard the geohash table as we don't have that much data.
 We calculated that it takes ~1.7gb to build a quad tree and geohash space usage is similar.

 We can, however, replicate the table to scale the read load.

+Two general approaches for spreading the load of a RDB server - add read replicas or shard the database.
+Usually sharding is good if read and write are similar or if the size is huge but adding read replicas is better for geohash table since size is small and reads >>> writes.

 ## Caching
 Before using caching, we should ask ourselves if it is really necessary.
 In our case, the workflow is read-heavy and data can fit into a single server, so this kind of data is ripe for caching.